 the "metal abstraction" process...

-During the COVID-19 months of this past summer I was unable to travel, internationally, to the resin facility where I pour my "opulent friezes".
+During the COVID-19 months of 2020 I was unable to travel, internationally, to the resin facility where I pour my "opulent friezes".
 My thoughts turned towards the creation of a new genre that could be executed 100% locally in Miami... and my "metal abstractions" were born.
-I'm particularly excited about this unique new concept because it's a way for me to reach more people with my art, while remaining true to my artistic DNA.
+I'm particularly excited about this unique concept because it's a way for me to reach more people with my art, while remaining true to my artistic DNA.

 Color and light continue to be the DNA that runs throughout every piece that I create... and textile continues to be the material through which I express them.
 My "opulent friezes" are sculpted textile collage that's been captured and transformed within layers of hand-poured artisanal resin.
 My "metal abstractions" are limited edition images that have been permanently sublimated onto aluminum panels.

-The process begins with the creation of a 3-dimensional, collaged textile model.
+The process begins with the creation of a 3-dimensional, collaged textile sculpture.
 Color, sculptural depth, light absorption and reflection, as well as abstracted shape, are paramount to the success of each composition.
-It's the abstracted image of the model, not the model itself, which is the artistic goal.
-The model is strategically created to enhance its' image, once transposed upon the aluminum.
+It's the abstracted image of the sculpture, not the sculpture itself, which is the artistic goal.
+The sculpture is strategically created to enhance its' image, once transposed upon the aluminum.

 I've chosen to work within aluminum, and with this superior technology, because it allows me to deliver the same sense of light, well-being and whimsy that my opulent friezes have become known for.